AhmedSharkawy1/AI-Student-Ticketing-System/README.md

     *   Distribution of complaints across different departments.
     *   Breakdown of tickets by priority and status.
 *   **User Profiles**: Both students and staff can view and update their personal information securely.
-*   **Dark/Light Mode**: A theme toggle for improved user experience and accessibility.
+*   **Dark/Light Mode**: A theme toggle for improved user experience and accessibility, with preferences saved locally.
 *   **Real-time Notifications**: An intuitive notification system provides immediate feedback for actions like login, ticket submission, and updates.
+*   **Technology**:
+    *   Classification model built using HuggingFace Transformers and PyTorch.
+    *   Training data prepared specifically for Arabic/English complaint classification.

 ## 🛠️ Tech Stack